Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Massey Business School

-An Examination of the Emergent Innovation Performance in the New Zealand Craft Brewing Industry
+An Examination of the Emergent Innovation Activity in the New Zealand Craft Brewing Industry

 This research aims to elucidate the nature and causes of innovation performance in New Zealand’s Craft Beer Industry, with specific reference as to how the growth of competition in the industry has influenced innovation performance.
 In doing so, this research develops a deeper understanding of the role and function of innovation in an SME dominated industry, with a view to informing future innovation policy development.